 The situation didn’t arise, however, as I was able to pick him up from school and bring him home at the normal time.
 A small part of me wanted to tell him there at the school gates, but I didn’t contemplate it seriously; it was too private a moment for that.
 So I was able to put on the best (only) acting job of my life; I was entirely normal at the school gates (in that I was my usual eccentric self) and we cycled home entirely as per our usual routine.

 It was only when we got home did I deviate from usual routines; my son looked a bit concerned when I asked him to come and sit down, even when I reassured him that it was nothing to worry about.
 I wonder, in years and decades to come, how he will remember that moment, when I told him the news.
-I will remember it for the rest of my life, and I (hopefully) have fewer decades left to me than he does.
+I will remember it for the rest of my life.
 We both cried happy tears, and we rejoiced at his new name as well as our legal status – and then we decided to tell his grandparents to their faces; it was the least we could do, and he had every right to tell the news for himself to someone else.
 I wanted him to claim the news, and claim it he did – he told his nan and granddad gleefully.

 He is my son; fully, legally, and officially – but emotionally, we’ve been a family a lot longer than that.